-Thick pumpkin wedges are baked with herbs and spices.
-A seasonal recipe that lets the vegetable shine!
-An easy and delicious savory side dish.
-This is so simple that it’s borderline a list of ingredients more than a recipe.
+Thick pumpkin wedges (larger pieces also work) are baked with herbs and spices easily adapted to your palate.
+A very versatile seasonal recipe that lets the vegetable shine!
+It is an easy and delicious savory side dish.
+A simple dish for when pumpkin season starts.

-Seasonal is exactly the way I like to eat my vegetables, but still, they’re a far cry from what I remember eating growing up, a time when you didn’t have to look for organic, much less pay so much for it because it was organic.
-Am I getting nostalgic or what?
+Seasonal is exactly how I like to eat my vegetables, but still, they’re a far cry from what I remember eating growing up, a time when you didn’t have to look for organic, much less pay so much for it because it was organic.
+Am I getting nostalgic?

-This recipe today is perfect for pumpkin season when we might get excited and overstock our vegetable bin.
-And a great addition to the Thanksgiving menu, of course, especially if we want to add some no-fuss, healthy recipes to go with the main dish.
+It's a great addition to the Thanksgiving dinner menu, especially if we want to add some no-fuss, healthy recipes to go with the main dish.

-It's very different from when we roast a whole pumpkin to make our own pumpkin puree which is used instead of canned pumpkin for all our bakes like pumpkin bread or a pumpkin pie recipe.
+It's very different from when we roast a whole pumpkin to make homemade pumpkin puree, which is used instead of canned pumpkin for all our bakes (like pumpkin bread or a pumpkin pie recipe).

 - Pumpkin: there are several you can choose from, like pie pumpkins, sugar pumpkins, English pumpkins (the green-yellow one below), small pumpkins, and even butternut squash.
 They all work.
 I don't particularly recommend the spaghetti squash or any other similar because the pulp is not creamy but stringy.